 While live scripting, edits are auto‑saved every 5 minutes just like place edits, and a collaborator can manually save a script at any time with CtrlS (⌘S).
 Saved or auto‑saved versions are logged in the Script History window.

-Drafts Mode
+Drafts mode

+Drafts are saved to your local file system and persist between Studio sessions on the same machine.
 To commit your local edits to the repository, left-click a script, or hold Shift and left-click to select multiple scripts.
 Then click Commit to commit all selected scripts.

 If another collaborator commits changes to the same script that you're editing, an icon with a green ⊕ symbol appears in the Drafts window.
 To view their changes, right‑click the script and select Compare With Server.